Fine Art by Jamie Zhang

 Jamie Zhang is poised to bring Chinese painting into the new millennium.

 Jamie Zhang or Zhang Hui (pronounced "Jhang") is descended from a line of artists from Anhui, home of the four treasures of the study: paper, ink, ink stone and brush.
 A line of artists that was destined to be cut off by China's Cultural Revolution.
-She has betrayed destiny thanks to the persistence and sacrifice of her parents who have been her constant source of guidance and encouragement.
+She has betrayed destiny thanks to the persistence and sacrifice of her parents who guided her early training as an artist.

 Jamie's uncle painting a picture of her when she is about 15 years old.
-He is a professor at Beijing Central Academy of Fine Art.
+He was then a professor at Beijing Central Academy of Fine Art.

 Her given name, "Hui" means "painting."
 Zhang Hui, or Jamie Zhang, was groomed to pursue European-style oil painting.
 This is the overwhelming trend in Chinese Academia.
 But while studying in Beijing she began to investigate Chan (Zen) and Tao.
 It was then that she realized her passion was not Western oil painting, but Chinese water-based painting.